 Category : Nursing Home Abuse

-Signs of Neglect: Acquiring a Bed Sore in a Nursing Home
+Signs of Abuse: Acquiring a Bed Sore in a Nursing Home

 Bedsores are often referred to as pressure sores, decubitus ulcers and pressure ulcers.
 Damage to the skin and underlying tissue is caused by sustained pressure when the resident in the nursing home lies in the same position for hours in bed, when sitting in a chair or wheelchair.
 The sustained pressure restricts the necessary flow of blood to the skin tissue, which can cause permanent or temporary damage.